Additional Community Support Tools

 • Caring Bridge | A website to help people living with an illness communicate with, ask for and receive help from their social network.

-• COMPASS for Caregivers | A facilitator-led, four-session program created by Caregivers Alberta to help caregivers balance their own well-being with the challenges of caregiving.
+• COMPASS for Caregivers | A facilitator-led four-session program created by Caregivers Alberta to help caregivers balance their own well-being with the challenges of caregiving.

-• Home Caregiver Support Program | An online course from St. John Ambulance and the Order of St. Lazarus to train caregivers of those with life-limiting illnesses.
+• Home Caregiver Support Program | An online, self-directed course from St. John Ambulance and the Order of St. Lazarus to train caregivers of those with serious illnesses.
 An introductory module explains the course and what palliative care is.
 Four additional modules address caring for physical, social, emotional and spiritual needs.

-• Lotsa Helping Hands | An online calendar and communication tool to facilitate community support for individuals and caregivers that need a helping hand.
+• Lotsa Helping Hands | An online calendar and communication tool to facilitate community support for individuals and caregivers that need a helping hand in the form of meal delivery, transportation, childcare and other types of help.

 • My Collaborative Care Plan | A workbook created at La Trobe University in Australia designed to help those who are sick or caregiving identify practical needs and create a plan to meet them – with the help of their social network and community services.
-Focuses on meeting daily needs, staying socially connected and scheduling fun activities to lift spirits.

 • MyGrief | A series of self-directed modules created by Canadian Virtual Hospice to help people understand and cope with grief.
 Optional modules address different types of loss.